Cameron Todd Willingham: Media meltdown & the death penalty

 So far (up to 8/2017) , no reply nor correction.
 Why?
 Guess.

 p 15 Without having visited the fire scene, (fire expert Gerald) Hurst says, it was impossible to pinpoint the cause of the blaze.
 But, based upon the evidence, he had little doubt that it was an accidental fire—one caused most likely by the space heater or faulty electrical wiring.

-REPLY: "IMPOSSIBLE."
+REPLY: "IMPOSSIBLE." and "little doubt" go together for Hurst.
 Keep that in mind.

 "Impossible" to pinpoint.
 But, "(Hurst) had little doubt it was an accidental fire". "impossible to pinpoint the cause".
 But, Hurst says it's "most likely" that "the space heater or faulty wiring" was the cause.

 Is "most likely" or "little doubt" scientific, or is it a game of chance, where 20% doubt is little doubt or "most likely" means 51% likely?
 Dr. Hurst?